Emerse Faé

-Emerse Faé (born 24 January 1984) is a former professional footballer who played as a midfielder and is currently the manager of the Ivory Coast national football team.
-Born in France, he played for France national teams at youth level and for the Ivory Coast national team at senior international level.
-He is the first manager in history to win a tournament, while being appointed during the tournament.
+Emerse Faé (born 24 January 1984) is a professional football manager and former player.
+He last served as the head coach of the Ivory Coast national team.
+Born in France, he played as a midfielder and represented the Ivory Coast at senior international level.
+After winning the 2023 Africa Cup of Nations, he became the first manager in history to win a tournament after taking charge mid-competition.

 Club career

 Youth career

 Born in Nantes, Faé started his youth career with FC Toutes Aides, before moving to Nantes in 1999.

 Nantes

 Faé's senior career started in 2003 with his home town club, Nantes, who were then in Ligue 1.
 He made his European debut on 26 July 2003, in a 3–2 loss in the third round of the UEFA Intertoto Cup.
 In August 2003, he debuted in Ligue 1, in a 0–0 draw against Bordeaux.
 In the Coupe de la Ligue Final 2004, he started for Nantes, which eventually lost on penalties.
 He went on to play over 100 league games for them.
 On 9 May 2007, Nantes were relegated from Ligue 1 and he handed in a transfer request.